fhdk/pacman-mirrors/docs/index.md

 # ARGUMENTS, METHODS AND OPTIONS

 ## METHODS
+-g
+:   Generic default run command.
+Will use custom mirror pool if defined.

 -c, \--country *COUNTRY* [[*COUNTRY*]...]
 :   Creates a custom mirror pool with supplied countries.